NASA-IMPACT/veda-ui/docs/development/REGISTRY.md

 ### Publish

-As of September 2024, VEDA-UI is being published to Development Seed's Verdaccio instance.To publish the package, authenticate using Development Seed's NPM credentials.
+As of January 2025, VEDA-UI is being published to the public NPM registry under the @developmentseed scope.
+To publish the package, authenticate using your NPM credentials.
 Run the following command to test the publishing process before pushing live:

 ```
 npm publish --dry-run